 As well as research, Professor de Bono is involved in training and supervising PhD and MD(Res) research students.

 He has published more than 300 scientifically peer-reviewed manuscripts in journals including The New England Journal of Medicine, The Lancet, Lancet Oncology, Nature, Nature Cancer Reviews, Journal of Clinical Oncology, Clinical Cancer Research and Cancer Research.

-Professor de Bono has received many awards during his career including a Cancer Research Campaign PhD Clinical Research Fellowship; American Society of Clinical Oncology Merit and Young Investigator Awards; The Doris Duke Charitable Foundation Clinician Scientist Award and a Royal College of Physicians and Surgeons of Glasgow Travel Award.
+Professor de Bono has received many awards during his career including a Cancer Research Campaign PhD Clinical Research Fellowship, American Society of Clinical Oncology Merit and Young Investigator Awards, the Doris Duke Charitable Foundation Clinician Scientist Award and a Royal College of Physicians and Surgeons of Glasgow Travel Award.
 He holds editorial roles at peer-reviewed journals and is a fellow of the Royal College of Physicians (London) and the Royal College of Physicians and Surgeons of Glasgow.
-He has served as the UK European Society of Medical Oncology (ESMO) representative and has served on the ESMO Board of Directors as well as the NCRI Prostate Cancer Clinical Studies Group.
+He has served as the UK ESMO representative and has served on the ESMO Board of Directors as well as on the NCRI Prostate Cancer Clinical Studies Group.